 Aside from its form factor, one of the most attractive features of the Lenovo Yoga S940 is its display.
 It comes with a 14.0-inch UHD HDR 400 IPS panel and is rated at 500nits.
 Although it doesn’t have any anti-glare coating on it, the screen is bright enough to warrant usage outdoors.

 Color reproduction and contrast of the Yoga S940 are top-notch.
-Blacks are deep and there’s significant backlight bleed found on its screen.
+Blacks are deep and there’s no significant backlight bleed found on its screen.
 It seems that Lenovo is vying for the attention of professionals and creatives with this notebook.

 Unfortunately, the hinge on the notebook doesn’t share the design of other notebooks in Lenovo’s Yoga range.
 Instead of being able to completely lay flat, the screen will only go as far as around 110 degrees give or take.
 Viewing shouldn’t be much of an issue since the IPS panel has great viewing angles.